MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 Docker Desktop is supported on Windows 10/11 (not Windows Server).
 If your “Windows machine” is actually Windows Server 2019/2022, Docker Desktop isn’t supported.
 In that case you’d have to install Docker Engine on Windows Server for Windows containers.

-If you are not sure, Run this in Command Prompt:
+If you are not sure, run this in Command Prompt:

 ```
 systeminfo | findstr /B /C:"OS Name" /C:"OS Version"